Civil Rights Museum & Martin Luther King – Memphis, Tennessee

 Looking through these windows in time gives us as a society the rare ability to take a look back, see where we were, and often times where we’re headed, hopefully bringing some form of clarity to the future.

-While there are many moments in history that reverberate through time – events that have both stained our history and enriched it, we must work to ensure that all of our history is saved – the good along with the bad.
+While there are many moments in history that reverberate through time – events that have both stained our history and enriched it, we must work to ensure that all of our histories are saved – the good along with the bad.

 There are the great moments of human and technological transformation – the Wright brothers first flight at Kitty Hawk in 1903; Apollo 11 and the first moon landing in 1969 – moments like these and many others have inspired millions, allowing the world to stop for a short time, to dream of the new horizons that now seemed to be within their grasp.